clevercartoons/clevercartoons/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

+Atleyang is a passionate (3rd Year) computer science student determined to make a lasting impact on the field.
+He has an in-depth knowledge of coding languages such as Java, JavaScript, Python, PHP (Frameworks as well), and C++.
+He is currently exploring the potential of machine learning and artificial intelligence.
+Atleyang is a natural problem-solver who approaches his work with creativity and enthusiasm.
+He is also a great communicator and loves working with others to collaborate on complex projects.
+Atleyang is motivated by the potential of technology to change people’s lives for the better and is excited to be part of the computer science revolution.
 <!---
 clevercartoons/clevercartoons is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.